About the Awards Process

 Notification

 Confirmation of receipt of each entry will be emailed after each submission, with a follow-up email requesting payment in protech.
 All nominees will be notified of the judging outcome by July 30, 2026.
-Award recipients will be recognized at The 2026 TMA Annual, October 27-30, 2026 in Houston, Texas conference to accept the award is expected.
-If a nominee selected by the Awards Committee cannot attend, the nominee’s firm is expected to send an appropriate representative.

 Publicity

 TMA will distribute a national press release of the 2026 award recipients/firms in each award category.
 TMA requests that firms/award recipients refrain from distributing press releases before TMA’s national release.
 When the press release is finalized the nominator will receive a preliminary copy of the release, at which time they are encouraged to customize and distribute their release to local media outlets.
 TMA Members of the press are invited to attend The TMA Annual.
-The Awards Committee reserves the right to revoke the award winner status if controversy or negative news comes out after selecting an entry as a winner.
+The Awards Committee reserves the right to reconsider the award winner status if controversy or negative news comes out after selecting an entry as a winner.